-(31) In the opinion of this Board, the Complainant's rental evidence, derived from the same zone as the subject, are more representative of the subject than an array of rents taken from the entire Beltline.
-The Board accepts the rental evidence of the Complainant.

-(32) This Board is of the opinion that the cap rate analysis prepared by both parties have some weaknesses.
+- (30) In the opinion of this Board, the Complainant's rental evidence, derived from the same zone as the subject, are more representative of the subject than an array of rents taken from the entire Beltline.
+The Board accepts the rental evidence of the Complainant. - (31) This Board is of the opinion that the cap rate analysis prepared by both parties has weaknesses.
 The incomes used by the Complainant, taken from the period after the effective artificially drive the indicated cap rates up.
-Conversely, the incomes used by the Respondent, prior to the dates of sale, tend to drive the rates down.

-(33) On balance, the Board considered all of the data and analysis used by both parties.
+Conversely, the incomes used by the Respondent, prior to the dates of sale tend to drive the rates down. - (32) On balance, the Board considered all of the data and analysis used by both parties.
 The overall median cap rate is 5.46 per cent.
 The mean is 5.58 per cent.
-The property that showed the most consistency between the two parties is Connaught Centre, with reflected cap rates of 4.80 per cent from the City, and 4.83 per cent from the Complainant.

-(34) For purposes of the subject property, the Board accepts the City's conclusion.
-The capitalization rate of 5.25 per cent is confirmed.

-(35) The Board notes that the unadjusted selling prices of the data used in the two capitalization rate studies range from \$218 to \$337 per s.f. of assessable building area.
-The Complainant's request would result in an assessment of \$198 per s.f., which lies outside of the range indicated by all of the available data.
+The property that showed the most consistency between the two parties is Connaught Centre, with reflected cap rates of 4.80 per cent from the City, and 4.83 per cent from the Complainant. - (33) For purposes of the subject property, the Board accepts the City's conclusion over the Complainant's.
+The capitalization rate of 5.25 per cent is confirmed. - (34) The Board notes that the unadjusted selling prices of the data used in the two capitalization rate studies range from \$218 to \$337 per s.f. of assessable building area.
+The Complainant's request would result in an assessment of \$182 per s.f., which lies outside of the range indicated by all of the available data.

-(36) The revised income calculations produce a value estimate of \$6,914,114, or \$266 per s.f. of building, which is at the approximate mid point of the overall range indicated by the available sales data.
+- (35) The revised income calculations produce a value estimate of \$6,716,836, or \$247 per s.f. of building, which is at the approximate mid point of the overall range indicated by the available sales data. - (36) The revised assessment is truncated to \$6,710,000.